b0wter/CouchDb/README.md

 [![Build Status](https://b0wter.visualstudio.com/b0wter.CouchDb/_apis/build/status/b0wter.CouchDb?branchName=master)](https://b0wter.visualstudio.com/b0wter.CouchDb/_build/latest?definitionId=28&branchName=master)

-This project is currently in development and by no means production ready!
+This project is currently in development.
 Please consult the tables below to see which features are supported.
 The endpoints refer to the endpoints listed in the official CouchDb documentation.
+There are integration tests for all implemented endpoints.

 You can get the library from [nuget](https://www.nuget.org/packages/b0wter.CouchDb/).

 Contributing
 ------------
-Contributions (bug fixes, features, ...) are welcome!
+Contributions (bug fixes, features, ...) are very welcome!
 Please submit a pull request.
 I will merge the PR if it satisfies the following requirements:

  * The integration tests succeed.
  * You have added tests (if it's a new feature) or